LMIA Applications

 LMIA rules change frequently.
 Working with a licensed RCIC ensures your application is prepared correctly, submitted at the right time, and compliant with all current requirements.

 Disclaimer: LMIA requirements, wage thresholds, CMA freeze lists, and program rules are established by ESDC and are subject to change without notice.
 The CMA unemployment freeze list is updated quarterly — always verify current status at canada.ca before submitting an application.
-This page reflects program requirements as of May 6, 2026.
+This page reflects program requirements as of July 15, 2026.
 This information is for general guidance only and does not constitute legal or immigration advice.
 Consult Asteco before making any LMIA-related decisions.